 LSAT Exam in India

 To be at par with the rest of the world in terms of imparting quality education, the Law colleges in India have also adopted the test to offer admissions.
 But the test pattern in India varies slightly.
-The scores are measured on the percentile basis and the duration is comparatively lesser than the test held in the US and Canada.
+The scores are measured on a percentile basis and the duration is comparatively lesser than the test held in the US and Canada.
 Besides, the LSAT-India is valid in India only and is administered by Pearson VUE.
 Delhi, Chandigarh, Bangalore, Mumbai, Chennai, and Kolkata are some of the 24 locations where the test is conducted.
 The registration process is completed online on the official website of Pearson by paying a registration fee of 3,800 INR.
 Given below are the details of the test contents in India:

 |Section Type||Number of Questions||Duration|